-During the Medicare Advantage Open Enrollment Period, you can request one of these 4 changes:
+During the Medicare Advantage Open Enrollment Period, you can make one of these four changes:

-- Switch to another Medical Advantage plan (also known as Medicare Part C) with bundled drug coverage, also called an MA-PD plan
+- Switch to another Medicare Advantage plan (also known as Medicare Part C) with bundled drug coverage, also called an MA-PD plan

-- Switch to another Medical Advantage plan that does not have drug coverage
+- Switch to another Medicare Advantage plan that does not have drug coverage

 - Switch to Original Medicare with a standalone Part D Prescription Drug Plan